ton/vim-alternate/README.md

 Using this alternate extension map, requesting the alternate file of `foo.cpp` will trigger the plugin to search for the file `foo.h` in the alternate directories, and in case that is not found, it will search for `foo.hpp`.

-Extensions containing multiple dots are supported, and will be matched against all file names that end with that extension.
-This implies that there is room for amibiguity.
-Multiple extension mappings may match the extension or part of the extension of some filename.
-Vim-alternate will always favor the extension mapping that has the longest match with the extension of the current file name.
-In case multiple mappings have defined the same longest matching extension, the first mapping in the list of extension mappings is chosen.

 Options
 =======